 PS: I spoke to the manager on Facebook about the fish in the tank.
 The person said they were going to be removed and said they would follow my advice about what they could do with these animals.
 If anyone can follow up and let me know that this has happened, I will edit this post.

 Best restaurant with furry friends: Jack’s Cat Cafe

 Jack’s Cat Cafe has been vegan for just over a year now!
 It’s a legit cat cafe.
 When we say that we mean that the cats are rescues and are pretty much all adoptable.
 Set in a lovely garden with plenty of shade (it can get very hot in Hoi An in the middle of the day) they have a small lunch menu with some drinks.
 Please note, you have to book before you come and also their opening hours are limited.
 Come and spend some time with the kitties and enjoy the delicious wraps and Vietnamese coffee.

 Bonus: best restaurant in the paddy fields: Nourish

 This one doesn’t make the list because it is not 100% vegan it’s not that far off!

 Nourish is new to the vegan scene in Hoi An as well.
 Located a short distance from town, this nearly vegan restaurant requires a jaunt through some paddy fields to get there.
 The small restaurant itself is in an old central Vietnamese house and has a lovely garden.
 The service was pretty good and we had a nice experience.

-Located in a very sweet garden this place specializes in smoothie bowls and nourish bowls.
-While it calls itself a plant-based café, it does still serve eggs and dairy although of course non dairy milks are an option.
+Located in a very sweet garden this place specializes in smoothie bowls and nourishes bowls.
+While it calls itself a plant-based café, it does still serve eggs and dairy although of course, nondairy milk is an option.
 Seb was not keen on his coffee experience, but we both enjoyed our food.